Chinese Civil War: Immediate post-war clashes (1945–1946)

-Under the terms of the Japanese unconditional surrender dictated by the Allies, Japanese troops were to surrender to KMT troops but not to the CCP, which was present in some of the occupied areas.
+Under the terms of the Japanese unconditional surrender dictated by the Allies, Japanese troops were to surrender to KMT troops but not to the CCP, which was present in some of the occupied areas as well.
 In Manchuria, however, where the KMT had no forces, the Japanese surrendered to the Soviet Union.
 Chiang Kai-shek reminded Japanese troops to remain at their posts to receive the KMT, but Communist forces soon began taking surrenders from the Japanese and fighting those who resisted.
 General Wedemeyer of the United States Army became alarmed at these developments and wanted seven American divisions to be sent to China, but General Marshall replied that it should not be given priority over Japan and Korea.

 The first post-war peace negotiation, attended by both Chiang Kai-shek and Mao Zedong, was in Chongqing from 28 August to 10 October 1945.
 Chiang entered the meeting at an advantage because he had recently signed a friendly treaty with the Soviet Union while the Communists were still forcing the Japanese to surrender in some places.
 Mao was accompanied by American ambassador Patrick J. Hurley, who was devoted to Chiang but also wanted to ensure Mao's safety in light of the past history between the two Chinese leaders.
 It concluded with the signing of the Double Tenth Agreement.
 Both sides stressed the importance of a peaceful reconstruction, but the conference did not produce any concrete results.
 Battles between the two sides continued even as peace negotiations were in progress, until the agreement was reached in January 1946.
 However, large campaigns and full-scale confrontations between the CCP and Chiang's troops were temporarily avoided.
+On 26 November 1945, Hurley resigned, viewing Chiang as having gone against his agreement with the Communists.
+In December 1945, Hurley's former position was filled by Marshall.